Val Chisone - Mountain Activities

-SerreMarchetto / Grandubbione
+SerreMarchetto / Grandubbione (our neighborhood)

 Bella Baita is an excellent choice to make us your home base to explore the many Val Chisone options.
 Return to your home sweet home, relax outside on our patio with some local beverages, wine or local micro brewed beer and sample the excellent Piemontese cuisine and fellowship.
 The choice is yours.